liquid1224/LPanner/README.md

 ## License

-[Specify your license here]
+MIT

 ## Support

-For support, bug reports, or feature requests, please [contact information or repository link].
+Create new issue for support, bug reports, or feature requests.

 ------